How to change logged hours in Jira: edit, move, and delete worklogs

 A worklog in Jira lives on one issue, and that issue is the only place you can edit it.
 So correcting a week means remembering which issues you touched, opening each one, finding the right entry among several, and fixing them one by one.
 Three things go wrong every time:

-- You can’t see the shape of a day.
+• You can’t see the shape of a day.
 The hours are scattered across however many issues you worked, so an obvious mistake (two hours double-logged, a block sitting on the wrong day) stays invisible until someone runs a report and asks about it.

-- You can’t move time between issues.
+• You can’t move time between issues.
 The worklog has no field for the issue it belongs to, so “I logged this against the wrong ticket” has no edit behind it.
 You delete the entry and log it again somewhere else, retyping the duration, the start time, and the comment by hand.

-- You edit blind.
+• You edit blind.
 The form shows you one entry’s number.
 It does not show you that entry next to the meeting it overlaps or the commit that proves when you actually started.

-Your logged time, as a calendar
+The faster way: your logged time as a calendar

+This is the part we built Planim Time for.
 Open the calendar and pick a day or a week.
 Every worklog you authored shows up as a block on the time grid, placed at its start time, sized to its duration, tagged with the issue key.
 The day is finally in one view instead of spread across a dozen tickets.

 Hours logged by other people on the same issues are there too, but as read-only context.
 You see a teammate’s two hours sitting next to yours so the day reads correctly, and the app will not let you drag or delete them.
 Their time is theirs to fix.